Amourspirit/python-ooouno-ex/ex/auto/draw/odev_draw_hilbert/README.md

 ## Automate

+A message box is display once the document has been created asking if you want to close the document.

 An extra parameter can be passed in:

 An integer value the determines the levels to draw [Hilbert curve].
 The default value is `4`.